Veetaha/times-are-changing-website/README.md

 ```bash
 npm run docker
 ```
-This command creates `web` image and runs it as a docker container with minimum overhead.
+This command creates `tnat-web` image and runs it as a docker container with minimum overhead.

 ### Tests